PixelsCamp/talks/talk-title_presenter-name.md

 Extra Information
 -----------------

-{{ Add any relevant information for us to evaluate your proposal, such as a longer description of your talk. }}
+{{ Add any relevant information for us to evaluate your proposal, such as a longer description of your talk or links to previous talks you gave (if any). }}